wangzw/cxx-cmake-project-template/README.md

 ## CMake support

-Some CMake functions and predefined targets are created to ease of use of CMake.
+Some CMake functions and predefined targets are created to ease the use of CMake.

-This follow functions are used to add your targets.
+The following functions are used to add your targets.
 Replace `xxx` to your project name in lower case.
 They have covered many details such as clang-tidy, code coverage, code sanitizer and installation.